MarcToussaint/rai-maintenance/help/qtcreator.md

 ```
 sudo apt-get install qtcreator
 ```
-but sometimes the Ubuntu version is less stable.
-Downloaded the newest version (which requires registration with Qt with your email:
+But sometimes the Ubuntu version is less stable.
+I downloaded the newest version (which requires registration with Qt):
 ```
 mkdir -p ~/opt
 cd ~/opt